Is your WordPress blog not speedy and you want to speed up WordPress blog?

 Here are points that why you must increase the Speed of your WordPress site:

-- If the speed of your WordPress site is good, that means your blog or visitors of your website have a good user experience.
+- If the speed of your WordPress site is good, that means your blog or visitors to your website have a good user experience.

-What are ways to speed up WordPress website?
+What are the ways to speed up WordPress website?

 More importantly, while buying the hosting from any company keep in mind that the resources provided by the Hosting provider must be sufficient for your WordPress Blog or Website.

 There are many caching plugins available, and you know that we could use only one.
-There are plugins like WP Super Cache and W3Total cache which can be used free as well as provide the premium services.
-You can choose one plugin from both of the above, I have a good experience of using both, but at the end, I switched to W3Total cache.
+There are plugins like WP Super Cache, Wp fastest cache and W3Total cache which can be used free as well as provide the premium services.
+You can choose one plugin from three of the above, I have a good experience of using them, but at the end, I switched to W3Total cache and in some cases Wp fastest cache depending on the compatibility of the WordPress theme.

 And below are settings with W3Total cache, you must do to speed up the WordPress site.